gogamarra/Automated-ELK-Stack/README.md

 | DVWA-VM1 | Webserver| 10.0.0.5   | Linux            |
 | DVWA-VM2 | Webserver| 10.0.0.6   | Linux            |
 | ESVM1    | Webserver| 10.0.0.7   | Linux            |

+(The IP Address may vary based on each individual deployment but should remain relatively static unless there is administrative reassignment)

 ### Access Policies